gokhanerkus/aml-real-case-studies/case-01-iran-sanctions-network/04-timeline.md

-# Timeline — Early Detection vs Public Exposure

 ## Pre-Exposure Phase

-**2013 — Initial Detection (OSINT)**
+**2013 — Initial Detection (Original OSINT Finding)**

-- Early signals identified linking aviation assets to an Iran-linked entity
+- This case is based on investigative findings identifying early links between aviation assets and an Iran-linked sanctioned network
-- Cross-border connections involving Turkish and Iranian actors observed
+- Cross-border connections involving Turkish and Iranian actors were documented
-- Indicators of potential sanctions evasion through commercial structures
+- Indicators of potential sanctions evasion through commercial structures were identified

-➡️ Insight:
+➡️ **Analytical Significance:**
-Early-stage risk signals identified before global exposure
+These findings represent **early-stage detection of a sanctions evasion structure prior to major corruption investigations and international reporting**

 ---